mjuettner/aws-ssm-ec2ic-demo/README.md

 ## Summary

-So just to reiterate what is happening here.
+To reiterate what is happening here:
 - You execute `mssh <instance id>`
 - `mssh` creates a temporary SSH key
 - `mssh` publishes the temporary SSH key to the EC2 instance's metadata